AkramsBookshelf/GCT-Unity/GameManager/GDC_GameStates.md

 Now that we have the **BootState** and the basic **GameManager** system working, it’s time to expand our game states and start creating the **player experience**.
 In this challenge, you’ll implement the next core states: **MainMenuState, PlayingState, PausedState, and GameOverState**.

-You’ll also begin connecting scenes, UI, and basic input to your GameManager’s state system.

 #